 e-SCM at Biarritz Good Fashion on October 16 & 17, 2024

-CONTEXT & ISSUES
+CONTEXT & CHALLENGES

 An event for sustainable fashion